Surprising stories behind some of the oldest Christmas carols

 WICHITA, Kan.
 (KSNW) — Christmas carols are one of our oldest holiday traditions.

-In fact, they probably predate the holiday itself.
+In fact, some probably predate the holiday itself.
 We know music itself is ancient, dating back to before there was the written word.

 The oldest music we have proof of is known as the “Hurrian Hymn to Nikkal” or “Hurrian Hymn No. 6.”
 It is essentially prayers set to music to Nikkal, Goddess of the orchards and wife of the moon god in the ancient Amorite-Canaanite city of Ugarit in what is modern-day Northern Syria.
 The hymns are believed to date back to around 1400 BCE.